 The best three day Paris with kids itinerary

-Follow on my Paris two day itinerary with children with the kid’s favorite thing to do in Paris
+Follow on my Paris two day itinerary with children with the kid’s favorite things to do in Paris.

 How to get to Disneyland Paris: take the RER A to Marne-la-Vallée-Chessy.
 At the platform before you get on, check on the screen that your train is servicing Marne-la-Vallée-Chessy because this line splits in two towards the end.
 Best places to catch this train are from Charles de Gaulle-Etoile, Auber, Chatelet-Les Halles or Gare de Lyon.
 The train takes around 45minutes and the station is right at the park.

 Avoid the worst of the Disneyland Paris queues by avoiding weekends, Wednesdays and public holidays.
 You can use their FASTPASS system to avoid queueing for some of the most popular rides.
 Buying your entry tickets in advance will save queuing to enter.

 What to do in Paris in three days for the art lover